Media

 The LiSA Player facilitates two-way communication by both sending and receiving messages related to media playback, ensuring synchronization with the host app or environment.
 These messages include:

-• — Can be sent by the player to indicate that playback has been paused or received to trigger a pause.
+• Pause — Can be sent by the player to indicate that playback has been paused or received to trigger a pause.

-• — Can be sent by the player to indicate playback has begun or resumed or received to trigger resumption.
+• Resume — Can be sent by the player to indicate playback has begun or resumed or received to trigger resumption.

 While Pause and Resume messages can be both sent by the host app to control playback and sent by the player to reflect playback state changes, the other messages are exclusively sent by the LiSA Player to the host app/environment: